ATOMScience-org/AMPL/atomsci/ddm/examples/data_curation/README.md

 ```

 ### Instructions for running the script:
-* Install AMPL
+* Install AMPL.
+Note AMPL is a conda-based software.
+Please refer to this link, https://github.com/ATOMconsortium/AMPL#Install, for details.
 * Create a folder to hold MultipleSourceCurn scripts.
-We call this folder, ```MultiplesourceCurn```
+We call this folder, ```MultiplesourceCurn```.
 * Within **MultiplsesourceCurn** create two sub-folders called **DB** and **sourceCuration**
-* Untar/unzip the file using `tar -xzvf MultipleSourceCurn.tar.gz`
-* It will create a `MultipleSourceCurn` folder with two sub-folders, `DB` and `sourceCuration`
-   * `DB` folder files, due to large size, will not be included in the tarball
-   * Users have to download data from the data sources of their interest, such as DTC, ExCAPE-DB.
-Downloading the whole DTC and ExCAPE-DB files are straightforward.
-Please see below for details.
+* `DB` folder should hold atleast one datasource input file.
+Users have to download data from the data sources of their interest, such as DTC, ExCAPE-DB.
+Downloading the whole database files for DTC and ExCAPE-DB is straightforward.
+Please see the last section of this document for details.
 Please note that extracting the whole DB from ChEMBL needs some effort.
-Please check ChEMBL database link shown below for details:
+Please check ChEMBL database links shown below for details:
       * https://chembl.gitbook.io/chembl-interface-documentation/frequently-asked-questions/chembl-download-questions
       * https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/
-* Once the concerned database files are placed in the DB folder
+* Once the concerned database file(s) are placed in the DB folder
 * Open a terminal and activate atomsci package using the following command, `conda activate atomsci`
 * Change directory to `MultipleSourceCurn/sourceCuration` and do the following things:
   - Edit the configuration file, `config_parser.ini` to set the absolute path to `DB` folders.
 Also the configuration `end_points` section could be expanded to include `Ki,Kd,IC50,AC50,EC50`